lornebb/NullAnIon/README.md

     3. View on list of songs.

 2. It is also possible at this point to click through on songs to their spotify origins:
-    1. Click on the artwork of the song.
+    1. Hover over the artwork of the song.
+    2. Ensure that the image fades to a spotify icon, click.
-    2. Ensure that the link follows to a spotify listing in a new tab.
+    3. Ensure that the link follows to a spotify listing in a new tab.

 - **Verdict**